-This course integrates the academic coursework contained in the six core areas of the financial planning process with actual practice management, this course serves as the capstone for the financial planning concentration by introducing students to the skills and tools needed for developing a comprehensive financial plan for a client.
-The purpose of the course is to require the financial planning student to demonstrate the ability to integrate and apply his or her knowledge of financial planning topics.
+This course integrates the academic coursework contained in the six core areas of the financial planning process with actual practice management, This course is the Capstone for the financial planning concentration by introducing students to the skills and tools needed for developing a comprehensive financial plan for a client.
+The purpose of the course is to require the financial planning student to demonstrate the ability to integrate and apply knowledge of financial planning topics.
 The case-study class structure differs from the traditional lecture class structure in that students must take a more active role in the learning process.
-Students will complete a number of segmented financial planning cases related to fundamentals, insurance, investing, taxation, retirement planning and employee benefits, and estate planning topics covered in the individual core courses.
+Students will complete many segmented financial planning cases related to fundamentals, insurance, investing, taxation, retirement planning and employee benefits and estate planning topics covered in the individual core courses.
 Students will develop both basic and complex comprehensive financial plans by following the CFP Board's six-step financial planning process.
 Students will complete individual and group work and will participate in the presentation of a comprehensive financial plan to the class.